Dear NICU mum,

-I see you NICU Mum, and what’s more is that I understand you.
-Because I’m a NICU Mum too.
-My little man left his 66 day NICU stay almost 2 years ago now, but I will always be a NICU Mum.
+I see you, NICU mum, and what’s more—I understand you.
+Because I’m a NICU mum, too.
+My little man left his 66-day NICU stay almost two years ago now, but I will always be a NICU mum.

-Confession #1 – When my son was in NICU I didn’t feel like a real Mum.
+When my son was in the NICU, I didn’t feel like a real mum.
 He was my first baby, and unlike all the other mothers, I didn’t get to take my baby home at night.
-I don’t know what it’s like to get up to a newborn at night because my little man was more than 2 months old when he came home.
-I didn’t feel like a new Mum because after my son was born I could still go shopping by myself, I could have a shower alone, I could go wherever I wanted whenever I wanted.
-But I didn’t want to – because I so desperately wanted to feel like a real Mum.
+I don’t know what it’s like to get up to a newborn at night because my little man was more than two months old when he came home.
+I didn’t feel like a new mum because after my son was born I could still go shopping by myself, I could have a shower alone, I could go wherever I wanted whenever I wanted.
+But I didn’t want to— I so desperately wanted to feel like a real mum.

-Confession #2 – I absolutely hated pumping breastmilk.
+I absolutely hated pumping breastmilk.
 Every single minute of it.
-Not only did I not feel like a real Mum but I felt like a dairy cow.
+Not only did I not feel like a real mum but I felt like a dairy cow.
 It was so much hard work.
 And the worst part was getting up through the night to pump.
 All these other mothers got to cuddle their gorgeous little babies when they woke at night but not me.
 I cried most nights when my alarm would wake me to pump.

 I wanted so desperately to run away.
 From it all—from my whole life.
 Sometimes it all was just too much and I wanted to sit in the corner rocking back and forth.
 But that wasn’t possible—giving up wasn’t possible.

-Confession #5 – I wanted to scream every single time I saw a radiant new Mum leaving the hospital with her perfect newborn baby.
+I wanted to scream every single time I saw a radiant new mum leaving the hospital with her perfect newborn baby.
 I wanted to yell at her, I wanted to yell at everyone.
-What did I do that was so bad that MY SON had to be put through all of this?
+What did I do that was so bad that my son had to be put through all of this?

-Confession #6 – I hate that I know so much about the NICU, because that means I was there long enough to learn.
-I know what each of the beeps of the monitors mean, I understand was CPAP, PEEP, Bradycardia, Apnoea, ABG’s and SPO2 means.
-I know how many kids the nurses have and I know the neonatologists by first name.
-I saw interns come and go and I stayed longer than some graduate nurses.
+I hate that I know so much about the NICU, because that means I was there long enough to learn.
+I know what each of the beeps of the monitors means, I understand what CPAP, PEEP, Bradycardia, Apnoea, ABG’s, and SPO2 mean.
+I know how many kids the nurses have and I know the neonatologists by their first names.
+I saw interns come and go, and I stayed longer than some graduate nurses.

-Confession #7 – After we left the NICU, I missed it.
-That’s horrible isn’t it?
-I missed the routine, I missed the security and safety and most of all I missed the amazing people.
-I wished I lived closer so I could catch up with these people in the ‘real’ world.
+After we left the NICU, I missed it.
+That’s horrible, isn’t it?
+I missed the routine, I missed the security and safety and most of all, I missed the amazing people.
+I wished I lived closer so I could catch up with these people in the “real” world.
 I’m still friends with some of them now.
 And two years later, there are still times when I miss the NICU.